 a) Set Default Robots option to one of the following:

-INDEX, FOLLOW: Instructs web crawlers to index the store and check back later for changes.
+INDEX, FOLLOW: Instructs search engine crawlers to index the store and check back later for changes.

-NOINDEX, FOLLOW: Instructs web crawlers to avoid indexing the store but check back later for changes.
+NOINDEX, FOLLOW: Instructs search engine crawlers to avoid indexing the store but check back later for changes.

-INDEX, NOFOLLOW: Instructs web crawlers to index the store once but do not check back for changes.
+INDEX, NOFOLLOW: Instructs search engine crawlers to index the store once but do not check back for changes.

-NOINDEX, NOFOLLOW: Instructs web crawlers to avoid indexing the store and do not check back for changes.
+NOINDEX, NOFOLLOW: Instructs search engine crawlers to avoid indexing the store and do not check back for changes.

-b) In Edit custom instruction of robots.txt File option, you can enter custom instructions if needed.
-For example, while developing your Magento 2 store, you can disallow access to all folders by entering custom instruction in this section.
+b) In Edit Custom Instruction Of Robots.txt File option, you can enter the custom instructions if needed.
+For example, while developing your Magento 2 ecommerce store, you can disallow access to all folders by entering custom instructions.

-c) Reset To Default button will remove your custom instructions and reset the robots.txt file to system’s default.
+c) Reset To Default button will remove your custom instructions and reset the Magento 2 robots.txt file to system’s default.

-6. Once you’re done, hit Save Configuration button.
+6. Once you’re done with the configuration, hit Save Configuration button to apply the changes.

 Like any other web application or ecommerce platform, you can add custom instructions to the robots.txt file in Magento 2.
-Here are some examples of “Disallow” to consider for Magento 2 Robot.txt file.
+Here are some examples of “Disallow” to consider for Magento 2 Robots.txt file.

 Allow Full Access